How Can This Ayurvedic Food Make You Feel Great?

 DIAPHORETICAn herb that induces sweating, often by dilating blood vessels close to the skin.

 VASODILATORA vasodilator is an herb that widens the blood vessels by the relaxation of smooth muscle cells within the vessel walls, thereby increasing circulation systemically or to a local area.

 Joyful Belly is a recognized school of biocharacteristics medicine.

 (Not you?
 Keep scrolling!)

 View Other Ingredients for Autumn-WinterRed Wine is recommended for Autumn-Winter.
-Check out these other Autumn-Winter ingredients here.
+Check out these other Autumn-Winter foods here.

 Comments & Impressions of 'Red Wine'Do you like 'red wine'?
 Why or why not?
 What makes it unique?
 Is there something you'd like to know about 'red wine'?

 (4.00 out of 5 stars) 1 rating, 96 likesSign in to review this food